JumaJuiceTime/TheHundredSaints/Classes/Klerikos.md

 | 15| 5| 4| 4| 3| 2|
 ===== Holy Order =====

 Upon reaching Level 2, a cleric is initiated into one of the following holy orders, selected by the player.
-Clerics of each order gain a special power and bear the order’s holy symbol.
+Klerikos of each order gain a special power and bear the order’s holy symbol.

 ==== The Order of St Faxis ====

-The order of seekers; clerics who follow an edict to root out practitioners of dark magic—those who truck with devils or deal in necromancy.
+The order of seekers; klerikos who follow an edict to root out practitioners of dark magic—those who truck with devils or deal in necromancy.

 **Arcane antipathy:** A cleric of St Faxis gains a +2 bonus to Saving Throws against arcane magic.
 Arcane spell-casters suffer a –2 penalty to Saving Throws against spells cast by a cleric of St Faxis.